 Countries use various methods to maintain and enhance the liquidity of government bond markets.
-In Japan, from the perspective of ensuring sufficient issuance volume per issue, 20-Year Bonds and 30-Year Bonds are reopened in four issues per year, 40-Year Bonds and Inflation-Indexed Bonds are in principle reopened in one issue per year, and 10-Year Bonds are reopened in four issues per year, unless interest rates fluctuate widely (the market yield on an auction day for a new issue deviates from the coupon on the previous issue with the same maturity date by more than 30 basis points).
+In Japan, from the viewpoint of securing market supply of each issue, 20-Year Bonds and 30-Year Bonds are in principle reopened in four issues per year, while 40-Year Bonds and Inflation-Indexed Bonds are in principle reopened in one issue per year.
+5-Year Bonds are reopened unless the gap between the coupon rate of the issue with the same maturity and the market interest rate on the auction day is more than 0.10%, and 10-Year Bonds are reopened unless the gap between the coupon rate of the issue with the same maturity and the market interest rate on the auction day is more than 0.10%, such as the trace of the auction day is more than 0.30%.
 Through Liquidity Enhancement Auctions, Japan also reopens issues that have structural liquidity shortages or temporary liquidity shortages caused by expanding demand.

-Among foreign countries, the U.S. and Germany have basically adopted reopening for on-therun issues.
-In the U.K. and France, the debt management authorities discretionarily reopen any issues whether they are on- or off-the-run (Fig. 2-43).
+Among foreign countries, the U.S. and Germany have basically adopted reopening for on-the-run issues.
+In the U.K. and France, the debt management authorities discretionarily reopen any issues whether they are on- or off-the-run (Fig. 2-42).